• Home

 Pros and Cons of Permanent Makeup

-Before committing, it’s crucial to weigh the advantages and disadvantages of permanent makeup.
+Before committing, it’s crucial to weigh the advantages and disadvantages of permanent makeup, especially for those concerned about hyperpigmentation.

 • Saves Time: Wake up with ready-to-go makeup every morning.